 Coronavirus search: How is Covid-19 spreading in your locality?

-Ballyjamesduff in Cavan has highest 14-day incidence rate in State at five times national rate
+Ballyjamesduff electoral area has highest 14-day incidence rate in State at five times national rate

 People queue outside shops wearing protective face masks as a precaution against the transmission of the novel coronavirus in Dublin on Wednesday.
 Photograph: Paul Faith/AFP

-Ballyjamesduff in Co Cavan has the highest 14-day incidence rate of coronavirus cases in the State at more than five times the national rate, the latest data shows.
+The electoral area of Ballyjamesduff in Co Cavan has the highest 14-day incidence rate of coronavirus cases in the State and is more than five times the national rate, the latest data shows.

 The 14-day rate per 100,000 population is a useful measure of how the virus is spreading and data has been made available by authorities showing that rate in each 166 local electoral areas.